Lebanon:Operations of the Islamic Resistance on Sunday, Augu...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted at 7:30 a.m. the Al-Marj Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 08:15 a.m.
+Al-Marj Site with rockets, scoring a direct hit.

+- and in retaliation to the “Israeli” enemy’s aggression and assassination in Shebaa, the Islamic Resistance fighters targeted the command headquarters of “Al-Sahl Battalion” at "Beit Hillel" Barracks with salvos of Katyusha rockets.

+- The Islamic Resistance fighters targeted at 15:10 p.m.
+“Zar'it” Barracks with artillery shells, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 9:15 a.m. the Al-Raheb Site with the appropriate weapons, scoring direct hits.
+- the Islamic Resistance fighters targeted at 15:30 p.m. the espionage devices at Ruwaisat Al-Alam site in the occupied Lebanese Kfarchouba Hills with appropriate weapons, scoring direct hits that led to their destruction.

-- The Islamic Resistance fighters at 10:50 a.m. a gathering of “Israeli” troops at the Birket Risha Site with rocket artillery, scoring direct hits.
+- the Islamic Resistance fighters targeted at 15:45 p,m.
+Al-Malikiyya Site with artillery shells, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 11:10 a.m. a gathering of “Israeli” troops at the vicinity of the “Mattat” Barracks with rocket artillery, scoring direct hits.
+- and in retaliation to the “Israeli” enemy’s attack on the resilient Al-Dhayra village, the Islamic Resistance fighters targeted Jal Al-Allam site and the enemy’s soldiers deployed in its vicinity with artillery shells, scoring direct hits.

-- The Islamic Resistance fighter targeted at 12:45 p.m. the espionage equipment at the Al-Malikiyya Site with an offensive drone, scoring a direct hit and destroying the equipment.
+- the Islamic Resistance fighters targeted at 18:15 p.m. the Zibdeen Site in the occupied Lebanese Shebaa Farms with rockets, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 3:05 p.m. the espionage equipment at the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with the appropriate weapons, scoring direct hits and destroying the equipment.
+- the Islamic Resistance fighters targeted at 18:15 p.m. the Ruweisat Al-Qarn Site in the occupied Lebanese Shebaa Farms with rockets, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 4:22 p.m. the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- the Islamic Resistance fighters targeted at 18:50 p.m. the espionage devices at “Misgav Am” Site with appropriate weapons, scoring a direct hit that led to their destruction.

-- The Islamic Resistance fighters targeted a gathering point for “Israeli” troops in the Al-Malikiyya Site with an offensive drone, scoring a direct hit.
+- and in retaliation to the “Israeli” enemy’s aggression on the steadfast southern villages and the safe homes, particularly in Aita al-Shaab, the Islamic Resistance fighters targeted buildings used by “Israeli” enemy soldiers at “Shtula” settlement with appropriate weapons, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 7:20 p.m. a gathering of “Israeli” troops in the “Jordeikh” [Al-Jerdah] Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted Al-Raheb Site with artillery shells, scoring a direct hit.

 {And victory comes only from Allah – the Almighty, All-Wise.}